metablaster/WindowsFirewallRuleset/docs/FAQ.md

     - Custom session configurations are created which is used for local and remote firewall deployment
     - Your own PowerShell session configurations if you made them will be removed

-6. Following default firewall rules are recreated or removed in control panel firewall
+6. The following default firewall rules are recreated or removed in control panel firewall

     - Rules for Network Discovery, File and Printer Sharing, WinRM and WinRM compatibility rules